 Five years have passed since Berlin-based Vincent Zimmer and Markus Kressler launched Kiron Open Higher Education, the first online university exclusively for refugees, boosted by a handful of volunteers and a crowdfunding campaign.

-The pair have developed a new kind of university that incorporates technological advances that enable online learning to start a revolution in higher education.
-By offering world-class higher education – free of charge – anywhere in the world, Kiron Open Higher Education is addressing social justice issues, including income inequality or geographical isolation.
+The pair started a revolution in higher education when they developed a new kind of university that incorporates technological advances that enable online learning.
+By offering world-class higher education – free of charge – anywhere in the world, they are addressing social justice issues, including income inequality or geographical isolation.

 Vincent Zimmer and Markus Kressler, Co-founders